aeon-toolkit/aeon/docs/mentoring.md

 ##### Project Outcome

-As the anomaly detection is a new module in `aeon`, there is very little existing code to compare against and little infrastructure to evluate anomaly detection algorithms.
+As the anomaly detection is a new module in `aeon`, there is very little existing code to compare against and little infrastructure to evaluate anomaly detection algorithms.
 The success of the project will be evaluated by the quality of the code produced and engagement with the project and the `aeon` community.